AADavin/Zombi/README.md

  We need to modify then the example1_SpeciesTreeParameters.tsv to include also USER_DEFINE_RATES = path_to_massive_extinction.tsv

  Once we have done that, we can run simuLyon by using:

      python simuLyon.py T example1_SpeciesTreeParameters.tsv EXAMPLE_2

+### **Output** ###

+##### Mode T

+*WholeTree:* The whole species tree including the dead lineages, in newick format

+*ParametersLog.tsv*: Parameters used to run the simulation

+*SpeciesTreeEvents.tsv*: Events (speciation and extinction) taking place in the species tree

+*LineagesInTime.tsv*: Lineages alive in each unit of time (I have to change the format to make it more efficient)

+#### Mode G

+*Profiles.tsv*: Tsv including the number of copies present of each family for each node of the whole tree

+*RawGeneFamilies*: Folder including all the gene trees of evolving inside the species tree.
+Each gene family has an events.tsv associated with the detailed list of events taking place in that family

+*Transfers.tsv*: A complete list of the transfer events, with donor and recipients

+#### Mode S

 ### Parameters ###

 You can change the parameters directly in the tsv files.
 Watch out, it is a tabular separated values file, so you do not want mess spaces and tabs.
 In the case you do not understand what a parameter does, you do not want to touch it.

-#### Global parameters ####

-This parameters are found in the python script and you are strongly encouraged not to change them

-**TOTAL_TIME**
-The total distance from the root of the species tree and the present time and the present.
-It is 1 by default.

-**TIME_INCREASE**

-The size of the discretized time units.
-It is 0.0001 by default and recommended.
-A smaller number will produce more fine-grained scenarios at a larger computational cost.
-Think carefully before changing this.

-**SEED**

-The seed used, to make reproducible the results.

 #### Species evolution ####

 **SPECIES_EVOLUTION_MODE**

  - 0: Global rates of speciation and extinction
- - 1: Lineage-specific rates (time and lineage autocorrelated)
+ - 1: Lineage-specific rates (time and lineage autocorrelated)  - Not ready yet
- - 2: Lineage-specific rates (lineage autocorrelated)
+ - 2: Lineage-specific rates (lineage autocorrelated) - Not ready yet
- - 3: Lineage-specific rates (uncorrelated)
+ - 3: Lineage-specific rates (uncorrelated) - Not ready yet
  - 4: User defined rates

 **STOPPING_RULE**